JuggernautTej/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates empty file called hello
 5-execute adds execute permission to owner of hello 6-multiple_permissions adds execute permission to the ownere and group owner and read permission to other users of the file hello
+7-everybody writes a script that assigns execution permission to owner, group and others